primer/view_components/docs/content/components/autocomplete.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-Use AutoComplete to populate input values from server search results.
+Use AutoCompleteItem to list results of an auto-completed search.

 ## Examples